 In adopting the report of its Woodrow Wilson Legacy Review committee in March 2016, the Board of Trustees encouraged the University “to develop a process to solicit ideas from the University community for naming buildings or other spaces not already named for historical figures or donors to recognize individuals who would bring a more diverse presence to the campus.”

 In response, the Council of the Princeton University Community (CPUC) established a Committee on Naming to provide advice to the Board of Trustees, when requested, with regard to the naming of programs, positions and spaces at Princeton.
+In September of 2019, the CPUC approved the extension of the committee for an additional three years.

 The Committee’s responsibilities are described in the University’s Policy on Naming of Programs, Positions, and Spaces.
 These responsibilities include: